Spencer Steer Player Props: Reds vs. Dodgers

-On Tuesday, Spencer Steer (.657 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including Spencer Steer and his .581 slugging percentage over his past 10 games, take on starter Noah Syndergaard and the Los Angeles Dodgers at Great American Ball Park, Wednesday at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Brewers.
+In his previous appearance, he went 1-for-2 with an RBI against the Dodgers.

 Spencer Steer Game Info & Props vs. the Dodgers